When A Leaders Weakness Is Their Greatest Strength

 Some of the greatest leaders also had some of the biggest weaknesses.
 But it possible to turn your greatest weakness into your biggest strength?

 In business, knowing your strengths and weaknesses is vital.
-It can be the difference between success and failure.
-Remember, you are only as strong as your weakest link.
-Most leaders identify their weaknesses and take the necessary steps to turn them into strengths which is what they should do if they want to be successful.
+In fact, it can be the difference between success and failure.
+After all, remember, you are only as strong as your weakest link.
+Therefore, most leaders identify their weaknesses and take the necessary steps to turn them into strengths, which is precisely what they should do if they want to be successful.
 But imagine if those weaknesses were potentially stronger than their current strengths?

 The point I am looking to drive home here is that: it’s essential to one’s growth as a leader to look inside and discover what’s there around who you are – at your core.